aldarisbm/classifier/grammar_files/README.md

+We are using a `ts` interface to constraint the LLM output.

-Example category gnbf from `./interface.ts` to create your own go to [HERE](https://grammar.intrinsiclabs.ai)
+To create your own go to [HERE](https://grammar.intrinsiclabs.ai)

+Example category gnbf from file at `./interface.ts`

-Your few shot should reflect these enums
+Your few shot should reflect the design of the enums.